Public Media Faces Fast-Track Funding Cuts

 • PreK-12 classroom tools for educators, children, and families.

 Don’t wait.
-Call or email your Members of Congress today and urge them to oppose any attempt to eliminate public media funding.
+Call or email your Senators today and urge them to oppose any attempt to eliminate public media funding.

 Then, help us build momentum by encouraging your friends, family, and colleagues to do the same.